Jumio/mobile-sdk-ios/docs/integration_guide.md

 To integrate the Jumio SDK with Swift Package Manager, add this [repo](https://github.com/Jumio/mobile-sdk-ios.git) as a dependency to your project.

-The Jumio SDK contains four different targets.
+The Jumio SDK contains five different targets.
 Add them to your project based on the functionality that you need in your application.

 ```
 #Core (always add):